Torsion of the ovary and fallopian tube in females

 It is one of the most common gynecologic emergencies, and it can affect girls and women of all ages.
 Most cases affect women under the age of 30.

-What are the signs and symptoms of an Adolescent Torsion of the Ovary and Fallopian Tube?
+What are the signs and symptoms of a torsion of the ovary and fallopian tube in females?

 If your daughter is experiencing torsion of the ovary and fallopian tube, her symptoms may include: